 The 2020 / 2021 term did not allow us to meet in person while still in the midst of a pandemic.
 However this 'year' we hope to be able to organize one or two in person social events, restrictions permitting.
 The online Geoguessr event, virtual pub night, and happy hour we hosted were virtual success, and it was fantastic to see members from all over the Province join in.
 I see that the virtual aspect of our events will be on-going as it is a fantastic way to encourage participation from everyone in our Chapter's vast region.

-In the midst of physical distancing, the So-Fun Committee will look at new ways to #stayconnected with our membership in the months ahead.
+As an industry known for social, educational and fund-raising events, the importance of networking with our peers and giving back to our communities remains at the forefront.
+With 2022 being our Chapter's 60th anniversary the So-Fun Committee will look at ways to #stayconnected and #celebrate60 for @BCRIMA1 with our membership in the months ahead.
 We will continue to increase our social media presence as a Chapter and ensure that our website is constantly being improved to provide timely updates on local current events as well as initiatives from RIMS.
 We encourage our membership to visit our website at www.britishcolumbia.rims.org and follow us on twitter @BCRIMA1 and LinkedIn to connect with the Board and your fellow Risk professionals.

 Janiece A. Brown, ACIP

-President & Secretary 2020/2021
+President & Secretary 2021/2022